 Government officials are one of the many stakeholder groups to engage with and it is essential to secure their support.
-Facilitate conversations and issue a statement on how your destination can move forward despite although unwelcoming legislation.
+Facilitate conversations and issue a statement on how your destination can move forward despite unwelcoming legislation.

-Social Inclusion Lexicon
+Social Impact Lexicon

-Incorporate language from DI's Social Inclusion Lexicon to convey importance in terms valued by government entities.
+Incorporate language from DI's Social Impact Lexicon to convey importance in terms valued by government entities.